Register now! We encourage participants, judges, and stewards to register now for the competition so we can keep you in the loop!

-We are excited to build on last year’s success and make Brew Slam 2016 bigger and better than ever.
+We are excited to build on last year’s success and make Brew Slam 2016 bigger and better.
 Our goal is to make this the premier competition in the area for both judges and entrants.
 Toronto has the largest pool of BJCP judges in Canada which allows us to focus on the best quality judging and feedback possible.
-We also work with some fantastic sponsors for prizes (last year)!
+We are also excited to work with some fantastic sponsors for even better prizes than last year!

 Entries for Brew Slam will be accepted at the shipping and drop off locations beginning on September 2nd, the same day that the system will start accepting entry registrations.
 The entry deadline for all entries to arrive at the shipping and drop off locations is end of business day on Saturday September 24th.
 Ship early to avoid delays.

 Judges and stewards please sign up through the registration link at the top of this page, or by emailing firstname.lastname@example.org.

 If you have never entered a competition, don’t be nervous!
 This section will give you an idea what goes on.

 In short: BJCP sanctioned competitions are all about working with BJCP trained judges to evaluate and score entries against the BJCP Guidelines, while being blind to the identity of the entrant.